zerospiel/docs/docs/k0rdent-architecture.md

 # k0rdent architecture

-The k0rdent architecture follows a declarative approach to cluster management using the principles of Kubernetes Cluster API (CAPI), where you define the state you want using YAML and CAPI ensures you get it.
-For example, if you wanted to create a new cluster, you’d define that cluster just as you’d define a Pod or other Kubernetes object, then apply the YAML file to the Management Cluster, which acts as the heart of the system.
+The k0rdent architecture follows a [declarative approach](#terms-and-clarification) to cluster management using Kubernetes principles.
+The modular extensible architecture provides for a repeatable template driven solution to interact with sub components like the Cluster API (CAPI) and other kubernetes components.

+The key principles of the architecture include:

+* Leverage Kubernetes core principles
+* Highly aligned but loosely coupled architecture
+* Plugable and extensible architecture
+* Template driven approach for repeatability
+* Standards driven API
+* Leverage unmodified upstream components (e.g.CAPI)
+* Support integration with custom components downstream

+>Note:
+>This document is a ongoing work in progress, and we would welcome suggestions and questions.

+## Summary

 The Management Cluster can orchestrate the provisioning and lifecycle of multiple child clusters on multiple clouds and infrastructures, keeping you from having to directly interact with individual infrastructure providers.
 By abstracting infrastructure, k0rdent promotes reusability (reducing, for example, the effort required to implement an IDP on a particular cloud), encourages standardization where practical, lets you use the clouds and technologies you want, but also minimizes the cost of switching (e.g., open source subsystems, cloud substrates, etc.) if you need to.

-The k0rdent architecture comprises the following components:
+The k0rdent architecture comprises the following highlevel components:

 * **Cluster Management:** Tools and controllers for defining, provisioning, and managing clusters.
 * **State Management:** Controllers and systems for monitoring, updating, and managing the state of child clusters and their workloads.